minorenji/satirical-news-detection/README.md

 # Satirical News Detection
-The objective of this project was to create a ML model with scikit-learn that can detect whether a news article is satirical based on its headline.
+The objective of this project was to use a ML model in scikit-learn to detect whether a news article is satirical based on its headline.
 The dataset used can be found [here](https://www.kaggle.com/rmisra/news-headlines-dataset-for-sarcasm-detection).

 ## The Process
 First, the data was stored in a JSON file which had to be converted into a pandas dataframe.